Who says you have to spend money to get more traffic?

 What’s neat is it even breaks down the volume for each of those keywords.
 That way, you can quickly see if any are worth going after.

-Generally speaking, you’ll want to use tools like this as it will give you a new perspective on keyword research.
+Generally speaking, you’ll want to use tools like this because it will give you a new perspective on keyword research.

 Pulling results from Google is something that all SEOs already do.
 Because of that, you need to use other sources if you want to get a leg up on your competition.